Thursday's analyst upgrades and downgrades

 Inside the Market's roundup of some of today's key analyst actions

 Though FirstService Corp.
-(FSV-Q, FSV-T) reported "strong" third-quarter results, RBC Dominion Securities analyst Michael Smith sees "a more gradual gradual ascent in the share price in the near-term."
+(FSV-Q, FSV-T) reported "strong" third-quarter results, RBC Dominion Securities analyst Michael Smith sees "a more gradual ascent in the share price in the near-term."

 Accordingly, he downgraded his rating for the Toronto-based property services provider to "sector perform" from "outperform."